fdbozzo/foxbin2prg/README.txt

 USEFUL TRICK:
 You can create a shortcut in the "SendTo" folder on your user Windows Profile, so you can "send" the selected file (pjx,pj2,etc) to Foxbin2prg.exe, and make on-the-fly conversions.

+LOCALIZATION:
+If file [foxbin2prg.h] is created, texts to other languages can be translated.
+En example file [foxbin2prg_en.h] is attached with english translation.
+Recompiling is necesary to update the strings from the include file.

 FINAL NOTE: